-Updated engine and capacities data is available from the CEAS program on www.mandiesel.com under 'Marine' → 'Low speed' → 'CEAS Engine Room Dimensions'.
+Updated engine and capacities data is available from the CEAS program on www.mandiesel.com under 'Marine' $\rightarrow$ 'Low speed' $\rightarrow$ 'CEAS Engine Room Dimensions'.

 This chapter describes the necessary auxiliary machinery capacities to be used for a nominally rated engine.
 The capacities given are valid for seawater cooling system and central cooling water system, respectively.
-For derated engine, i.e. with a specified MCR and/or optimising point different from the nominally rated MCR point, the list of capacities will be different from the nominal capacities.
+For derated engine, i.e. with a specified MCR and/or optimising point different from the duction and exhaust gas data, the below nomenclatures are used:

+nominally rated MCR point, the list of capacities will be different from the nominal capacities.